PiootrA/PiootrA/README.md

 ## Information
 * I started out with Python and have some good knowledge about it.
-* I do JS as my main language
+* I do JS as my main coding language.

 > I know:
 > * JS